CS2401-Fall2021/project-lab-part-2/README.md

 ## Update main() to do the following: 10 pts
 * Create a boolean[] of length numKeys to represent foundKeys.
-* Call generateRandomTreeGame(int numkeys, int maxDepth). maxDepth must be at least 4.
+* Call generateRandomTreeGame(int numkeys, int maxDepth).
+These values will be changed in your demo.
 * Print the Room generateRandomTreeGame returns.